tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 deserializing data, which is a common bottleneck in distributed applications.
 If you have heard of [compact normal forms][cnf], it is pretty much the same idea.
-If you want to know more, Ryan Newton, one of the coauthors on the linear type paper, has also been involved in an entire [article on such representations][gibbon].
+If you want to know more, Ryan Newton, one of the coauthors on the [linear-type paper][paper], has also been involved in an entire [article on such representations][gibbon].

 To program with such a data structure, I need a pattern-matching